-I’ve been on a French kick recently, what with reading How to Be Parisian Wherever You Are and Garance Dore’s Love Style Life and all.
-Thanks to these reads, I’ve developed a fascination in all things French, and the differences between us as a culture and our habits, especially as women.
+I’ve been on a French kick recently.
+Thanks to a few great reads, I’ve developed a fascination in all things French, and the differences between us as a culture and our habits, especially as women.
 So naturally, next up on my #WOMBookClub list was The French Beauty Solution by Caudalie founder Mathilde Thomas.

 For the French, their beauty routine is based on prevention and upkeep, and is regarded as an essential, ongoing investment.